Schedule 40 Carbon Steel Pipe is named for both the "Schedule" pipe wall thickness standard and the carbon steel material.

 SCH 40 carbon steel pipe is widely used in various industries due to its durability, versatility, and cost-effectiveness.
 The following are its five main applications:

-SCH 40 carbon steel pipe is used for municipal water supply, drainage, and gas transmission.
+Schedule 40 steel pipe is used for municipal water supply, drainage, and gas transmission.

 Used for fluid and steam transportation in chemical plants, power plants, and shipyards.

-SCH 40 carbon steel pipe is commonly used in steel structural frames, bridges, scaffolding, and other applications.
+Schedule 40 steel pipe is commonly used in steel structural frames, bridges, scaffolding, and other applications.

-SCH 40 carbon steel pipe is used in machining, machinery manufacturing, and engineering equipment piping.
+Schedule 40 steel pipe is used in machining, machinery manufacturing, and engineering equipment piping.

 SCH 40 carbon steel pipe is an extremely cost-effective and versatile industrial pipe material, combining strength, pressure resistance, machinability, and economy.
 When selecting, it is important to consider the specific requirements of each application, such as temperature, pressure, and environmental conditions, to ensure that the appropriate Schedule 40 carbon steel pipe is selected for optimal performance and safety.